resatgafarli/prototype/README.md

 * [For more information about Shadowing Technique please read article...](https://en.wikipedia.org/wiki/Speech_shadowing)

-The main goals of application are help to prepare listening episode contents, manage them, plan and track sudying process.
+The main goals of application are help to prepare listening episode contents, manage them, plan and track studying process.

+The application architectural style is component based.
+The conceptual user interface design is already completed and main functional modules are defined.
+Each module of application will be developed  as a software component and integrate into application step by step.

+## Development Environment
+The application is developing with C++/Qt framework under Linux and Windows OS.

+## Next Step
+At the first step going to develop first **Episode Preparation** component that will manage audio and related subtitle files in order to synchronize them, crop unwanted parts etc.

+## Main Features of Component
+* Open and edit audio subtitle
+* Synchronize subtitle with audio file
+* Crop audio file by subtitle
+* Search Subtitle Over Internet

+## More Challenging Features of Component are
+* Audio Automatic Captioning

-More details will be provided...
+More details about next features will be provided at the end of each step...